• 2021

 Qeios, 2023

 Using a transdisciplinary methodology drawing on neuroscience, philosophy of mind, moral philosophy, and linguistics, this essay addresses a question courts will increasingly face: what is it that, as a matter of law, differentiates human beings from intelligent machines?
-The essay argues that "sapience" — the unique way in which reason and emotion interact in the human brain and body, rooted in biological embodiment and moral agency — provides a more useful and legally operationalizable criterion than sentience.
-Examines cyborgs as an intermediate category, traces existing legal definitions of humanness in abortion law and patent law and finds them insufficient, and proposes a test that asks whether an entity's thinking has both biological and moral aspects characteristic of human sapience.
-Concludes that, as technology stands, only biological embodiment combined with morally anchored autonomy places an entity on the human side of the definitional line.
+Argues that "sapience" — the unique way in which reason and emotion interact in the human brain and body, rooted in biological embodiment and moral agency — provides a more useful and legally operationalizable criterion than sentience.
+Proposes a test that asks whether an entity's thinking has both biological and moral aspects characteristic of human sapience.

 Read on SSRN →